Tariq Aziz: Weapons of mass destruction

+In September 2002, Kofi Annan met Saddam Hussein and Aziz.
+Aziz told that Iraq is ready to work with UN.
+He said: "As I told the [UN] secretary general, if anybody can have a magic solution, so that all these issues are being dealt with together, equitably and reasonably, we are ready to find such a solution and we are ready to cooperate with the United Nations,".
 Shortly after the invasion of Iraq, President George W. Bush claimed Aziz as one of the Iraqi regime who was responsible for hiding Iraqi WMD:

+Trial, detention and death

-Detention
+Detention and defense witness

 He voluntarily surrendered to American forces on 24 April 2003, after negotiations had been mediated by his son.
 His chief concern at the time was for the welfare of his family.
 At the time of his surrender, Aziz was ranked number 43 out of 55 in the American list of most-wanted Iraqis despite a belief "he probably would not know answers to questions like where weapons of mass destruction may be hidden and where Saddam Hussein might be."